-Handmade goods have been making a huge comeback.
+Handmade clothing has been making a huge comeback.
 The average consumer seems to be looking for something more than mass produced items.
 They want to connect with the makers and get something that is personal.
-Since people have access to unique handmade clothing and gifts with the e-commerce sites and blogs promoting the artisans and craftspeople’s work, resellers of factory made merchandise flooding the market are taking advantage of the trend with factory made goods passing as handmade.
+Since people have access to unique handmade clothing and gifts with the e-commerce sites and blogs promoting craftspeople’s and traditional handmade artisans’ work, resellers of factory made merchandise flooding the market are taking advantage of the trend with factory made goods passing as handmade.
 While identifying the deceivers is much more easier in person, by examining how a product feels, smells, the dye quality and colour, with long distance shopping it takes time, attention to details and even a sixth sense when sorting through the abundance of handmade clothing on offer.
 Here are 5 tips to tell factory made from handmade clothing:

 - Little details make big difference